 The map zooms to Detroit and shows some of the geographic features of the city, including its close proximity to the Detroit River and the city of Windsor in Canada.

 Every new map starts with a basemap, which provides geographic context for the data you want to display on the map.
 This lesson assumes that the default basemap is Topographic, but your organization may use a different default.
 The colors, labels, and features of the Topographic basemap may hide some of your data, so you'll choose a more neutral basemap.

 - On the ribbon above the map, click the Basemap button and click Light Gray Canvas.

 If your organization has configured a custom gallery and you don't see this option, click the Add button and choose Browse Living Atlas Layers.
 In the search box, type Light Gray and press Enter.
 Locate and select World Light Gray Base and click Use as Basemap.

 Next, you'll add a Living Atlas layer that shows census tract boundaries.
 United States census tracts divide state counties into smaller geographic areas, which are useful for revealing local spatial patterns.

 - On the ribbon, click the Add button and click Browse Living Atlas Layers.

-The Browse Living Atlas Layers window shows a list of all Living Atlas layers.
+The Living Atlas pane opens.
 You can filter the list by specific categories to more easily find the layer you want.

 - In the search box, type census and press Enter.